vanderhoornm/android-MythTV-Leanfront/README.md

 ### Amazon Fire TV
 If you have an Amazon Fire TV, Fire Stick or Fire Cube, you can install from Amazon App store.
 For a new installation, just press the microphone button on your remote and say "MythTV".
-Alternatively, log on to amazon.com, serach for MythTV or leanfronte, and request it to be installed to your device.
+Alternatively, log on to amazon.com, search for MythTV or leanfronte, and request it to be installed to your device.

 If you already have leanfront installed by downloading from orangedox, to install from the app store you will have to first uninstall it.